dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-troubleshooting/dotnet-troubleshooting-pubsub.md

       Request starting HTTP/1.1 GET http://localhost:5000/.....
 ```

-During initialization Dapr will make some request to your application for configuration.
+During initialization Dapr will make some requests to your application for configuration.
 If you can't find these then it means that something has gone wrong.
 Please ask for help either via an issue or in Discord (include the logs).
 If you see requests made to your application, then continue to step 3.

 ## Step 3: Verify endpoint registration